KLONE23UK/Create-Web-Template/README.md

 ### Created By; Ryan Gilluley

 ## Brief Description
-Simple script to create file and folder template for static front end web development with bootstrap CDN included.
+Simple script to create file and directory template structure for static front end web development with bootstrap CDN included.

 ## Usage
-Run the script after giving execute permissions
+Run the script after giving execute permissions.
 ```
 chmod +x create_web_template.sh
+./create_web_template.sh
 ```

 Best way to use this script is to make an alias for it so you can run it where ever you like.
-Point it to where the script is located and add it to your .bashrc.
+Add the line to your .bashrc and point it to where the script is located.
 ```
 alias wt="~/create_web_template.sh"
 ```